Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Proof of the Main Theorem

-we obtain a polynomial killing field $\zeta_\l : \C \to \pk$ solution of the Lax equation
+we obtain a polynomial Killing field $\zeta_\l : \C \to \pk$ solution of the Lax equation

-Conversely from $\xi_\l$, we solve the Lax equation to obtain the polynomial killing field $\zeta_\l (z)$.
-Now we apply the Iwasawa method to find a map $F_\l :\C \to \SL (\C)$ which satisfies equation (\ref{eq:conj}), and which in turn gives us the immersion.
-The symmetry of the matrices $\xi_\l \in \pk$ contains the information of $F_\l \in \SU$ for $\l \in \SY^1$.
+0.3cm Conversely from a potential $\xi_\l$, the generalized Weirstrass data of Dorfmeister, Pedit, Wu \cite{DPW} and a correspondence between potentials, polynomial Killing fields and extended frames known as "Symes method" \cite{BurP_adl,BurP:dre,Symes_80} solve the Lax equation.
+This method gives a polynomial Killing field $\zeta_\l : \C \to {\calP}_g$, a solution of sinh-Gordon equation $\o : \C \to \R$ and a map $F_\l : \C \to \SL (\C)$ which satisfy equation (\ref{eq:conj}) and which in turn gives us the immersion.
+The main tool is a decomposition of Iwasawa type for loops group.
+The symmetry of the matrices $\xi_\l \in {\calP}_g$ contains the information of $F_\l \in \SU$ for $\l \in \SY^1$.
+This construction is detailed in \cite{HKS1} and explained in Section 6.

 0.3cm Consequently we shall characterize in the remaining sections those potentials $\xi_\l$, which induce for $\l=1$ properly embedded minimal annuli in $\SY^2\times\R$.
 0.3cm {\bf Section~\ref{sec:spectral data}.
 Isospectral set and spectral data.} The condition on a potential $\xi_\l$ to induce a periodic immersion turns out to be a condition on the corresponding polynomial $a(\l)$ and the spectral curve \eqref{eq:spectral curve}.
 Therefore we investigate the set $I(a)$ \eqref{eq:isospectral set} of all potentials with the same spectral curve: